mfreed7/declarative-shadow-dom/README.md

  </script>
 ```

  In this case, similar to the prior example, it would be odd/confusing to attach a `#shadowroot` to `<div id=host>`.
-Here again, to avoid confusion, this will just issue a warning, and place a “normal” template inside `<host>`.
+Here again, to avoid confusion, this will just issue a warning, and place a "normal" template inside `<host>`.

 ## Other unanswered questions
 1. How should `adoptedStylesheets` on `#shadowroot` nodes be handled?
 On the parser side, should there be a way to "point to" a stylesheet that gets automatically adopted within the declarative `#shadowroot`?
 On the serialization side, should the existing contents of `adoptedStylesheets` be automatically serialized into new `<style>` nodes?
 This could potentially be controlled by a new `convertAdoptedStylesheetsToInlineStyles` argument to `getInnerHTML()`.

 2. What about CSS custom states and AOM IDL attributes?
 These can't yet be represented declaratively, so there is no way to serialize them in `getInnerHTML()`.
 This means that custom elements must re-set these values upon construction.
 I don't see a better solution than this.